Human Cell Line FVIII Replacement Therapy

 NUWIQ Glycosylation is Comparable to Native Plasma-Derived FVIII4

-- Protein expression in animal cells results in glycosylation with non-human epitopes, which are potentially antigenic to humans
+- Protein expression in animal cells or animal cell lines results in glycosylation with non-human epitopes, which are potentially antigenic to humans

 - NUWIQ contains only human glycan epitopes